…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Crowd effect … Social media

 Added to this, in our Internet social media age, … netizens can tune into virtual enclave networks & newsfeeds with folks similar to oneself, further reinforcing one’s views through viral messages, … tuning out other views and data.
-With social media algorithms repeating similar messages akin to one’s previous clicks … a tweet can grow into a torrent … creating an echo chamber effect of a single resonating loud note.
+With social media algorithms repeating similar messages akin to one’s previous clicks or preferences … a tweet can grow into a torrent … creating an echo chamber effect of a single resonating loud note.

 Continuing with Jesus trial before Pilate,